BIDS/repro-case-studies/case-studies/dturek.md

 ##### Pain points

-*Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
-How do you handle these?
-How do you avoid them?*

 The iterative process of devising and testing our algorithm is not well-documented or particularly reproducible.
 The only saving grace is that Github is used for versioning control, so in theory we could look backwards at previous work, if necessary.
 But in practice, the commit messages are short and not very descriptive, since everything is experimental at this point.
 No less, there’s basically no documentation accompanying our code.
 It would be difficult to actually review previous versions of the algorithm or results, if it were necessary.

 In addition, the fact that our set of “reproducible” examples are not perfectly reproducible is a small point of contention.
 We are conflicted to call these examples reproducible, since the results presented in our manuscript cannot actually be recreated.
 Team members agree that this appears to be unavoidable.
 We explain this in the manuscript, and call our results “reproducible” nonetheless.